 Critics of de Soto agree that the poor should have better access to title deeds, but they say that it’s not the imperative starting point to dismantle worldwide poverty.
 Formal title mechanisms are important for financial expansion of those who already hold capital, but it does nothing to strengthen the rights of all people, especially those with very little.

 Raquel Rolnik, a former United Nations Special Rapporteur on the Right to Housing explained to Reuters that “slum dwellers who received formal titles to their unregistered homes did not head straight for the bank in large numbers to take out loans against their properties to build new business.”
 She goes on to say, “A good housing policy is diversified and can mobilize tenure arrangement, not only private property.”

 A study of the World Bank by Buckley and Kalarickal in 2006 in countries like Morocco, Ethiopia, and India reinforced those criticisms by concluding that while titling programs are relevant and needed in developing nations, it “does not seem the first crucial step for upgrading the quality of life of the inhabitants of those countries.”

-Clearly, there is a multitude of contributing factors to the world’s poverty, but whether or not you agree with de Soto’s ideas, he should be praised for pushing forward the discussion on title rights and his work to create a reliable, legal, public, and transparent recording system.
+Clearly, there is a multitude of contributing factors to the world’s poverty, but whether or not you agree with de Soto’s ideas, he should be praised for pushing forward the discussion on title and property rights and his work to create a reliable, legal, public, and transparent land record system.

 FLTA attendees can hear Hernando de Soto’s keynote speech on Tuesday, November 12th 2019 at 9:00 am EDT.
 See the full schedule for 2019 FLTA conference here.